akporzondek/adoption_hub/README.md

 | [Deployment Guide: Adoption Hub](https://github.com/akporzondek/adoption_app/wiki/Deployment-Guide_Adoption-Hub) | [Deployment Guide: Adoption App](https://github.com/akporzondek/adoption_app/wiki/Deployment-Guide_Adoption-App) | [What's Next](https://github.com/akporzondek/adoption_app/wiki/What's-Next) | [LinkedIn Post](https://www.linkedin.com/pulse/boost-your-technology-adoption-efforts-single-ms-teams-john-pan/?trackingId=pd9XqJ24XEJdzYck%2B4Yi0g%3D%3D) |
 | ---- | ---- | ---- | ---- |

-The Adoption Hub is an easy to import and modify MS Teams app that leverages Teams as a Platform to ramp up end users on various technology platforms quickly, enabling organizations to realize the breadth and power of their technology.
+The **Adoption Hub** is an easy to import and modify MS Teams app that leverages Teams as a Platform to ramp up end users on various technology platforms quickly, enabling organizations to realize the breadth and power of their technology.
 We encourage you to even change the name of the app to reflect how you will use it within your organization.
 Many organizations have adopted the naming convention of **_Your Org Name_Ready**, ContosoReady as an example.

+Per our most recently published LinkedIn article, we have now enhanced the app to include support for a conversational bot, thus the renaming to **Adoption Hub**.
+Our first version, the Adoption App, is still available for you to deploy and detailed instructions can be found in the Adoption App deployment guide.
+But we encourage everyone to take advantage of the full solution and thus follow the Adoption Hub deployment guide.

 ![App Overview](https://github.com/akporzondek/adoption_app/raw/main/readme_images/hub_overview_2.PNG)